 Spotfire can be used reliably in GxP compliant standard operating procedures, we can make documents available regarding this topic.

-For pharma, Tibco and its partners have created specialized
+For pharma, Spotfire and its partners have created specialized

 visualizations and tools that are used throughout the industry.
 These include